-Inspired by Leonard and Virginia Woolf, who had hand-printed her poem Parallax at their Hogarth Press in 1925, she learned printing, purchased a well-used hand-press and founded the Hours Press.
-A terrific example of the small scale publishing practices of the modernist avant-garde, the Hours Press published work by now canonical poets such as Laura Riding, Robert Graves, Ezra Pound, and others.
+Inspired by Leonard and Virginia Woolf, who had hand-printed her poem Parallax at their Hogarth Press in 1925, she learned to print, purchased a well-used hand-press, and founded the Hours Press.
+A terrific example of the small-scale publishing practices of the modernist avant-garde, the Hours Press published work by now canonical poets such as Laura Riding, Robert Graves, Ezra Pound, and others.
 “The smell of printer’s ink pleased me greatly”, remembered Cunard in her memoir These Were the Hours, “as did the beautiful freshness of the glistening pigment”.
-Among Cunard’s discoveries was also a young, unknown poet named Samuel Beckett whose very first work, Whoroscope (1930), she published.
+Among Cunard’s discoveries was also a young, unknown poet named Samuel Beckett, whose very first work, Whoroscope (1930), she published.
 The press existed for three years (1928-1931) in Normandy and Paris and published twenty-four volumes in the three years of operation.

-In 1928 Cunard met and became involved with Henry Crowder, a black American jazz musician.
+In 1928, Cunard met and became involved with Henry Crowder, a black American jazz musician.
 Through him, she became committed to African diasporic culture and emancipatory politics and published her famed anthology “Negro” in 1934 at her own expense.
-Nancy Cunard was a life-long political activist who advocated communism as a solution to oppression based on race and class prejudice.
-An early opponent of fascism, she was a free-lance correspondent in Spain during the Spanish Civil War and then agitated for better treatment for the Spanish refugees in France after Franco’s forces had prevailed.
-She traveled widely in South America, the Caribbean, and Tunisia, writing about the effects of colonialism as she went, and she frequently raised the issue of the colour bar in her home country of England.
+Nancy Cunard was a lifelong political activist who advocated communism as a solution to oppression based on race and class prejudice.
+An early opponent of fascism, she was a free-lance correspondent in Spain during the Spanish Civil War.
+Then, she agitated for better treatment for the Spanish refugees in France after Franco’s forces had prevailed.
+She travelled widely in South America, the Caribbean, and Tunisia, writing about the effects of colonialism as she went, and she frequently raised the issue of the colour bar in her home country of England.
 She died alone in the utmost poverty in a Parisian charity hospital.

-Stunning cover design by Len Lye (1901-1980), New Zealand-born painter, kinetic sculptor, writer, theorist, musician, experimental artist, photographer and filmmaker.
+Stunning cover design by Len Lye (1901-1980), a New Zealand-born painter, kinetic sculptor, writer, theorist, musician, experimental artist, photographer, and filmmaker.

-From 1926 to 1944 Len Lye was based in London.
-He made paintings and batiks, and became a member of the 7 & 5 Society, a leading group of avant-garde artists including Ben Nicholson, Henry Moore, Barbara Hepworth and Frances Hodgkins.
+From 1926 to 1944, Len Lye was based in London.
+He made paintings and batiks and became a member of the 7 & 5 Society, a leading group of avant-garde artists, including Ben Nicholson, Henry Moore, Barbara Hepworth, and Frances Hodgkins.
 Lye also became a member of the Surrealist group and was included in the famous International Surrealist Exhibition in London in 1936.
 What made him famous, however, were his animated films.
-Tusalava (1929) had a unique style influenced both by Modernism and by Aboriginal art.
-Len Lye pioneered a new method of “direct film-making” (creating films without a camera, by scratching or painting directly onto celluloid), and became a leading experimenter in the new medium of colour film.
-His first direct film, A Colour Box (1935), won awards and had screenings all over the world.
-With its soundtrack of Cuban dance music, it was both a great experimental film and a forerunner of what are today called “music videos” (Len Lye Foundation).
-During the latter part of his life, although he continued with film, Lye focused mainly on creating metal sculptures that he motorized.
+Tusalava (1929) had a unique style influenced both by Modernism and Aboriginal art.
+Len Lye pioneered a new method of “direct film-making” (creating films without a camera by scratching or painting directly onto celluloid) and became a leading experimenter in the new medium of colour film.
+His first direct film, A Colour Box (1935), won awards and had screenings worldwide.
+With its soundtrack of Cuban dance music, it was both a tremendous experimental film and a forerunner of what are today called “music videos” (Len Lye Foundation).
+During the latter part of his life, although he continued with film, Lye focused mainly on creating motorised metal sculptures.

 A very good copy.